 Church of Santiago Tlatelolco

-The recently opened Tlatelolco Museum houses over 300 archaeological pieces that were salvaged from the site.
-The Tlatelolco Museum (Museo de Tlatelolco) is open Tuesday through Sunday from 10am to 6pm.
-The museum entrance fee is $20 pesos.
+The recently opened Tlatelolco Museum houses over 300 artifacts and archaeological remains that were salvaged from the site.

 Location: Eje Central Lázaro Cardenas, corner with Flores Magón, Tlatelolco, Mexico City